 At the time of his death, the Connecticut Gazette announced: "Died at Norwich, Mr. Thomas Harland, aged 72, Goldsmith; he is said to have made the first watch ever manufactured in America" (Hoopes, 87)

 This watch is signed on the movement "Thomas Harland No 716" and was likely made in Norwich in 1793 or 1794.
-Compared with other watches from the period, it was inexpensively made to appeal to the middle class who had limited discretionary income.
+It was inexpensively made to appeal to the middle class who had limited discretionary income.
 The movement has a verge escapement, three-arm uncut steel balance, and cast balance table.
 The enamel dial was replaced sometime in the 19th century.
 The letter "D" is stamped on the back plate beneath the balance foot for the (unidentified) movement ébauche / frame maker.

 References and recommended reading:

 - Chris Bailey, Thomas Harland of Norwich: Forerunner of the Clock Manufacturing Industry, The Connecticut Historical Society Bulletin, Vol. 51, No. 4, 1986, pp. 227-249

 - Carter J. Harris, The Clock and Watch makers American Advertiser, Antiquarian Horological Society, Great Britain.
 2003, p.
 335